fralau/mkdocs-macros-plugin/README.md

 #### Solution 2: Altering the syntax of jinja2
-Sometimes the use of mkdocs-macros comes late in the chain, and rather than refactoring all the markdown pages, it may be preferable to alter the separators for variables or blocks.
+Sometimes the use of mkdocs-macros comes late in the chain, and rather than refactoring all the markdown pages, it may be preferable to alter the markers for variables or blocks.

 For example, you may want to replace the curly brackets by square ones, like this: